-When I first discovered it the Internet was a wondrous thing, but now it’s old hat.
+When I first discovered it the Internet was a wondrous thing, but now it’s an old hat.
 Luckily researchers are making exciting discoveries optics to get me excited.
-Fiber optics brought us speed and signal integrity, but its cost and complexity hve been sticking points.
-Optical fibers made from semiconductors could combine the benefits of electrical conductors with optical ones and bring about a new era of communication.
+Fibre optics brought us speed and signal integrity, but its cost and complexity havee been sticking points.
+Optical fiber-optic cables made from semiconductors could combine the benefits of electrical conductors with optical ones and bring about a new era of communication.
 They may even be able to reduce EMI on your boards.

 Even though semiconductor fibers may not need conversion chips at either end, their transmission networks will certainly need lots of boards.
 If you’re going to get involved in that industry you’re going to need advanced software that can keep up with the times.
 CircuitStudio is on the cutting edge of PCB design and has the tools to prove it.

-Have more questions about fiber optics?
+Have more questions about what will replace fiber optics?
 Call an expert at Altium.

 Check out Altium Designer in action...